adrianlshaw/adrianlshaw.github.com/_posts/2015-1-9-Docker-Container-Madness.md

 I'm unsure if this is a vulnerability on the intended behaviour of LXC/Docker.
 Nevertheless, this harmless configuration file seems to cause A LOT of worry.

-Preamble:
+Preamble if you are running a Debian-based host:
 {% highlight bash %}
-# apt-get install docker virt-manager
+admin@host:~$ apt-get install docker virt-manager
 # export LIBVIRT_DEFAULT_URI=lxc:///{% endhighlight %}

-Create an unprivileged user:
+Create an unprivileged user and login:
 {% highlight bash %}
-  # useradd -G libvirtd user
+admin@host:~$ useradd -G libvirtd user
 {% endhighlight %}
 Save the following XML template, which contains a name, a memory limit, console access and a shell.
 E.g. container.xml
 {% highlight xml %}